Planning for retirement is important but often completely ignored. It always one of those tasks to do tomorrow!

-You should realize that you'll not be able to retire on your social security and your pension alone.
+You should realize that you may not be able to retire on your social security and your pension alone.
 Planning for retirement should include extra savings for unexpected events.
 So build this into your retirement savings strategy.

-So just a few more issues that you should consider in your planning for retirement.
+So these are a few issues that you should be considering in your planning for retirement.